logo.gif (3909 bytes)Lohre Fine Art

 These views were part of the five different views of Nantucket’s Main Street fountain Tom painted.
 He painted these views over and over for two summers.
 These views were readily saleable and allowed him to create his landscape manner.
 The first year’s paintings were very rough.

 In college Tom worked at a local silkscreen company and after leaving them he would occasionally go back there and do his own work.
 Tom was Kinduell Screen Products “artist in residence.”
 These prints present the advanced form of work that came from that association.
 The prints were created using a master drawing laid under a clear textured piece of Mylar then a thin layer of smooth acetate.
 Tom would draw the four plates on this thin acetate with a black grease crayon.
 The black and one of the color plates were then exposed on a light sensitized silk screen and printed.
 The sensitive nature of the exposed screen only allowed about thirty impressions.
-He hope to someday go back and do some more prints like this.
+He hopes to someday go back and do some more prints like this.

-$150, 20" x 16" image on 24" x 20" on 90lb. paper, three color silk screen, edition of 8, 3 remaining
+Zero Main Street, 20" x 16" image on 24" x 20" on 90lb. paper, three color silk screen, edition of 8, The little dog is named Pokey, Paul Longeneckers dog of many years.

-$150, 20" x 16" image on 24" x 20" on 90lb. paper, three color silk screen, edition of 20, 1 remaining
+Upper Main Street, 20" x 16" image on 24" x 20" on 90lb. paper, three color silk screen, edition of 20, The Pacific Club is on the right.

 Maenad, 16" x 20", three color silkscreen, 1984